Behat/Symfony2Extension/README.md

 ## Using `symfony2` Mink session

-Symfony2Extension comes bundled with custom `symfony2` session for Mink, which is disabled by default.
-In order to use it, you should download/install/activate MinkExtension and enabling `mink_driver` in Symfony2Extension:
+Symfony2Extension comes bundled with a custom `symfony2` session for Mink, which is disabled by default.
+In order to use it you should download/install/activate MinkExtension and enable `mink_driver` in Symfony2Extension:

 ``` yaml